mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 ### Acquiring the SEC 10-K data

-**Local command:** `python 01_process_and_upload_10ks.py --folder_for_upload oci://mosaicml-internal-checkpoints/daniel/sec-filings-large/ --dataset_subset large_full`
+**Local command:** `python 01_process_and_upload_10ks.py --folder_for_upload oci://mosaicml-internal-checkpoints/daniel/data/sec-filings-large/ --dataset_subset large_full`

 We will use the version of the 10-K data kindly uploaded to HuggingFace (https://huggingface.co/datasets/JanosAudran/financial-reports-sec) by `JanosAudran`.
 Note that reprocessing the data may improve the quality, as this version of the data appears to largely be missing tables, which are an important part of financial statements.
 Each row in this dataset corresponds to a sentence, so we will need to reprocess the data into full text documents before we can use it.
-Throughout this tutorial we will use the `large_full` subset of the data.
+Throughout this tutorial we will use the `large_full` subset of the data, which means that all the steps will take some time, as the dataset is fairly large.
 If you would like to simply go through all of the steps quickly and make sure that they run, you can instead use the `small_full` subset (throughout the tutorial), which contains a small subset of the full data.

 ### MDS Conversion